mriffler/UserManual/docs/source/pages/ProductGuide.rst

 Product Guide
 #############

-The content of Mosaic Hub products is variable and dependent on the selection done by the user during the order process.
+The content of Mosaic Hub products is variable and dependent on the selection done by the user during the :ref:`order process <order>`.
-The Product Guide describes all available content.
+The Product Guide describes all available contents.

 .. _data: